randypaul411-collab/Insurance-Data-Quality-Assessment/README.md

 ## Project Overview

-This project demonstrates a professional **Data Quality Assessment** on a real insurance covered lives dataset using **Great Expectations (GE) 1.18**.
+This project demonstrates a professional **Data Quality Assessment** on a Simulated insurance policy and covered lives dataset using **Great Expectations (GE) 1.18**.
 It simulates the kind of DQ pipeline a Data Quality Analyst would build in a regulated insurance or banking environment — covering all four major data quality dimensions, generating automated